OscarCodeSyntax/JSONParser/README.md

   - They only appear after the : the key value pair.
   - We check them with the side value processing of the key value pair.
   - Set length that can be jumped forward in loop control.

+- Arrays
+  - Arrays can behave differently to objects and so need their own handling.

+Note:
+Currently no support for decimal points in numbers eg. 0.55